Women for Women

 • Join our mailing list to stay informed about our work.

 • Nonprofit organizations and public institutions may apply to the Highlands Community Fund for support.
 Review the guidelines and application information for Highlands Community Fund Grants for more details.
-The deadline to apply is the 2nd Friday in August.

 • Join people like you who love the Highlands region and want the best for our communities.